 - Lower click-through rate in the search results, in emails, on web pages

-Dynamic URLs are difficult ot understand and may look spammy to some website users.
-In result they get lower click-through rates compared to static URLs.
+Dynamic URLs are difficult to understand and may look spammy to some website users.
+As a result they get lower click-through rates compared to static URLs.

 - Lower keyword relevance and no information about pages content